sthbrx/sthbrx.github.io/content/blog/2023-08-03-parsing-ssh-config.markdown

 If I run `ssh example` on the command line, will it use the proxy?

-By rule (1), no. When testing the first `Host` condition, our host value is currently `example`.
-It is not until we reach the `HostName` config that we start using `example.ozlabs.ibm.com` for any host matches.
+By rule (1), no. When testing the first `Match host` condition, our host value is currently `example`.
+It is not until we reach the `HostName` config that we start using `example.ozlabs.ibm.com` for these matches.

 But by rule (4), the answer turns into _maybe_.
-If we end up doing a second pass over the config thanks to a `Match final` that could be _anywhere_ else, we would now be matching `example.ozlabs.ibm.com` against the first `Host` on the second go around.
+If we end up doing a second pass over the config thanks to a `Match final` that could be _anywhere_ else, we would now be matching `example.ozlabs.ibm.com` against the first line on the second go around.
 This will pass, and, since nothing has set `ProxyJump` yet, we would gain the proxy.